Mike Purcell

-Michael Purcell (born April 20, 1991) is an American football nose tackle for the Denver Broncos of the National Football League (NFL).
-He played college football at Wyoming, and was signed by the San Francisco 49ers as an undrafted free agent in 2013.
+Michael Purcell (born April 20, 1991) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Wyoming Cowboys, and was signed by the San Francisco 49ers as an undrafted free agent in 2013.

 College career

-Purcell played 42 games (36 starts) at the University of Wyoming and totaled 197 tackles, four sacks, three forced fumbles and two fumble recoveries in his four-year career.
+Purcell was born in Highlands Ranch, Colorado to a Samoan father and Hawaiian mother.
+He played 42 games (36 starts) at the University of Wyoming and totaled 197 tackles, four sacks, three forced fumbles and two fumble recoveries in his four-year career.
 He earned first-team All-Mountain West Conference honors as a senior after recording 83 tackles, 1.5 sacks and two forced fumbles.

 Professional career

 San Francisco 49ers

 Purcell was signed by the San Francisco 49ers as an undrafted free agent on May 7, 2013.
 He was signed to the team's practice squad on September 2, 2013.
 On January 22, 2014, Purcell signed a reserve/future contract with San Francisco, before being signed to the team's practice squad on August 31, 2014.
 On December 19, 2014, Purcell was promoted to the active roster after Ray McDonald's release on December 17, 2014.

 In 2015, Purcell played in eight games (3 starts) with and recorded 15 tackles (11 solo) and one sack.
 In 2016, he played in a 15 games (5 starts) with and totaled 26 tackles (17 solo) and one forced fumble.

 On February 27, 2017, Purcell signed a one-year tender with the 49ers.
 On May 2, 2017, Purcell was released by the 49ers.